+TABLE VI

-TABLE VI COMPARISION RESULT OF EACH MODULE IN THE PROPOSED SYSTEM
+COMPARISION RESULT OF EACH MODULE IN THE PROPOSED SYSTEM

-Method 2D Attention 3D SAM 3D TAM MPJPE
+Method 2D Attention 3D SAM 3D TAM MPJPE ↓

 PoseFormer 44.3

-Our ✓ 43.6
+Our \checkmark 43.6

-Our ✓ 43.7
+Our \checkmark 43.7

-Our ✓ 43.8
+Our \checkmark 43.8

-Our √ ✓ 43.3
+Our √ \checkmark 43.3

-Our ✓ ✓ ✓ 42.2
+Our \checkmark \checkmark \checkmark 42.2

-2) Position of Attention Module in 2D Detector and 3D Estimator: Table VII investigates the result when applying different AM in each subnetwork and each stage in HRNet.
-In conclusion, the result when applied in the attention module in all stages (9 Attention modules got added) got the best result however it also got the highest number of parameters in the computational cost.
-Besides, Table VI also shows that AM had the most effect in the first sub and stage than in the remaining.
-Hence, this paper only applies the module for the first subnetwork and stage (only 4 was added) to not only balance the computational cost but also keep the high accuracy.
+result however it also got the highest number of parameters in the computational cost.
+Besides, Table VII also shows that AM had the most effect in the first sub and stage than in the remaining.
+Hence, this paper only applies the module for the first sub-network and stage (only 4 were added) to not only balance the computational cost but also keep the high accuracy.